md-nobir-hasan/easy-up-seba/README.md

 ## About Easy Up Seba

 This application is for Union Management.This application is easy to understand and very smooth and fast.
-Thae tecnologies that are use in this application:
+The tecnologies that are used in this application:

 - [Laravel](https://laravel.com).
 - [Vue](https://vue.org/).